vonascreatives/landingpage2.0/PRISMIC_SLICES_DOCUMENTATION.md

 ## 8. ContactOne Slice

 ### 📝 Description
 A call-to-action contact section with customizable text and links.
+Simple, text-based configuration with minimal fields.

 ### 🔧 Slice Type
 `contact_one`

 ### 📊 Schema Configuration

-#### Primary Fields (No Items Section, No Image Mapping)
+#### Primary Fields (No Items Section)

 ```json
 {